tipascoa-test/login-teams-membership/README.md

 It emits two outputs which are available via the `steps` [output context](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#steps-context)

 * Array with the least of teams the user belongs (since it's array you can check if a user belongs to a team using [contains](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#contains) function)
-* A boolean indicating if a user belongs to a given team.
+* A boolean indicating if a user belongs to a given team (always false if `team` parameter is not used)

 # Usage